Security Checks - Home Office Careers

 Uniformed Border Force Officer standing against the backdrop of an airport.

-What do additional security checks involve?
+What do integrity checks involve?

 • Association with potentially compromising individuals or organised crime groups